 The daisies also get a second chance to be a pretty decoration.
 I just have to wait for the weather to get nicer to hang it up on the shed.

 The foam floral piece inside the basket was in great shape.
 I kept it in their because it seemed easier.
 First I put the tulips in the back of the basket and they fit perfectly.

 Then I cut the white and pink flowers off the stem and pushed them into the foam.

 To finish the basket, I added in the pink beads.
 I add the beads to almost all my floral arrangements because I just love them.
 I did some shorter beads in the front and some taller pieces with the tulips.

 My daughter thought I made the basket for her (since it’s pink) and asked for it to hang on her door.
 I told her it could for a few days before I put it outside.
 She doesn’t know it yet, but soon she will be getting a new bedroom decoration with pink flowers.

-The Spring Tulip Basket Door Hanger took less then 15 minutes to make and is so pretty.
+The Spring Tulip Wreath in a basket took less then 15 minutes to make and is so pretty.
 This spring basket is perfect for the whole season from Easter to Mother’s Day.
 If your mom loves floral door hangers, this basket would make an excellent Mother’s Day Gift.